 An extensive exercise program that focuses on regaining strength, mobility and balance into the affected knee if necessary.
 As well as training the unaffected knee as well to prevent re injury as evidence suggest re rupturing the same ACL or the opposite ACL may occur due to an imbalance in treatment

 Compression wraps and ice packs are sold at Masnad Health Clinic.
 Please visit the website to place your order today!
 Our therapists also specialise in cryotherapy, which is a type of cold therapy that has been shown to be effective in reducing pain and swelling in ligament injuries.

 In the acute stage, your therapist may provide you with a knee brace and crutches to facilitate easier mobility.
 Physical rehabilitation will focus on reducing knee pain, swelling, restore full range of movement, strength, coordination and balance.
 A therapist can direct you onto exercises to perform at home or under supervision.
 Your doctor may recommend surgery to reconstruct the injured ligament depending on your age, the extent of the injury and your return to sport goals.

 These are some of the things you can do to prevent a similar injury.
 They include:

 - Wearing Proper Footwear And Padding During Sporting Activities.

 - Engaging In Exercises That Strengthen Your Leg Muscles, Specifically The Hamstrings.

-- Training Techniques To Improve Knee Coordination, Proprioception And Balance While Jumping.
+- Training Techniques To Improve Knee Coordination, Proprioception And Balance that are sport specific such as Jumping.

 How Long Till I Get Better?